 We collect, use and disclose personal information about our staff in order to perform our obligations as an employer and as required by Irish employment law.
 Our lawful basis for processing of employee personal data by our Human Resources Department is based under GDPR Article 6(1)(b) – Contract and under GDPR Article 9(2)(B) - Employment for the processing of sensitive data concerning employees (for example, medical certs).
 The processing of employee personal data by our Finance Department for the purpose of payroll is done under the legal basis of GDPR Article 6(1)(c) – legal obligation.

-We will send communications in relation to but not limited to our services and developments, upcoming events, campaigns, education material, service user engagement opportunities, advocacy updates, press releases, and so on that is not directly related to our service users' direct care.
-These communications are disseminated via email or post through our various mailing lists to which an individual has subscribed.
+We will send communications in relation to but not limited to our services and developments, upcoming events, campaigns, education material, service user engagement opportunities, advocacy updates, press releases and so on, that are not directly related to our service users' direct care.
+These communications are disseminated via email or post through our various mailing lists that an individual has subscribed to.
 We will always give the subscriber within each communication the option to opt out of receiving any further communications.
 Our lawful basis for sending communications to our subscribers is based under GDPR Article 6(1)(a) – Consent.

 7. Video management systems